Allen-Synthesis/USB-Router/build_guide.md

 ![snipping the leads](images/bg-15.jpg)

-### 18. Finally screw in the upper 13mm standoff using two M3 screws through the front and back
+### 18. Finally screw in the upper 13mm standoff using two M3 screws through the front and back.
+Follow the advice in step 15 if your PCB reads 'usbr' instead of 'usbr v2.0' again

 ![screwing in the other standoff](images/bg-16.jpg)